ucozlab/react-redux/guide-2-container-components/README.md

 ### Spread operator to the rescue!

-With the spread operator, we can write the parent component like this:
+With the spread operator, we can now write the parent component like this:

 ```js
 // Parent Component's render method